graphql-nexus/nexus/docs/library-authors.md

 ## Wrapping the API

-If you are a library author building tools for GraphQL, we expose the core types It is recommended that you have `gqliteral` specified as a peer dependency rather than a direct dependency of your wrapping plugin, so duplicate copies of the library are not installed.
+If you are a library author building tools for GraphQL, we expose the core types It is recommended that you have `graphqliteral` specified as a peer dependency rather than a direct dependency of your wrapping plugin, so duplicate copies of the library are not installed.

-One example of this pattern is in `gqliteral-contrib` where functions for creating relay-style connections are constructed:
+One example of this pattern is in `graphqliteral-contrib` where functions for creating relay-style connections are constructed:

 ```ts
 export const UserConnectionTypes = connectionType("User");